Cracking the code: Understanding the UAE’s unique hiring benchmarks

 Family-owned businesses make up approximately 90 percent of the UAE’s private sector and employ a substantial proportion of the emirate’s workforce.
 These businesses often consider loyalty and long-term commitment as crucial hiring benchmarks.

 Unlike in Silicon Valley, where job-hopping is commonplace, many companies in the UAE prize long-term employment and internal promotions as markers of a candidate’s suitability.
-Therefore, talent assessment tools must be designed to evaluate not just competency, but also attributes related to organisational commitment.
+Therefore, talent assessment tools must be designed to evaluate not just competency, but also attributes related to organizational commitment.

 Our data indicates that average levels of employee engagement are higher in the Emirates, with both expatriates and Emiratis being highly ambitious and focused on the importance of their work and career than we see elsewhere.